burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 4. During work with interpretable languages, you don't have a real interface to work with the devices' memory inside the computer and devices in general in all possible ways provided by OS.
 In fact, you do not even have enough tools to precisely handle just the usual *virtual memory* in your process.

 5. The interpreter as a computer program adds an extra level of abstraction.
 The standard implementation Python interpreter is CPython (https://github.com/python/cpython).
-It is called CPython because it has been implemented in C/C++.
-Such software as an interpreter improves the time for completing the project from social point of view, but implementation is suboptimal.
+It is called CPython because it has been implemented in C. Such software as an interpreter improves the time for completing the project from social point of view, but implementation is suboptimal.

 6. The absence of a compiler has *pros* - you do not spend time on a compilation, but there are *cons* - now, the compiler will not tell you about errors in the code because there is no compiler.

 7. Uncontrollable memory allocations in a program that should work for a long time and during runtime require extra memory allocation and may lead to memory fragmentation and other memory problems.
 In Python, you don't have control over the memory in your application.
-And these uncontrollable memory allocations can happen in Python runtime or inside external C/C++ libraries under which Python depends.
+And these uncontrollable memory allocations can happen in Python runtime or inside external C or C++ libraries under which Python depends.

 8. Compiler optimization tricks such as code inlining are out of the scope of any interpretable language because for performing such optimization you should have a compiler.
 The elimination of the compiler stage will make such optimizations impossible.

 9. During creating multithread implementation, you should be careful about memory fences, synchronization, data races, atomic operations, absence of storing some objects in registers.
-In reality, the implementation of interpreters is typically highly leveraged into existing C/C++ libraries because creating such modules of functionality in an interpreter by itself is not effective enough.
-But it is not true that all C/C++ libraries are thread-safe.
+In reality, the implementation of interpreters is typically highly leveraged into existing C or C++ libraries because creating such modules of functionality in an interpreter by itself is not effective enough.
+But it is not true that all C and C++ libraries are thread-safe.
 And so, creating a true multithreading environment inside an interpreter can be tricky.
 If you want to learn more about how really Concurrency in Python is implemented (and want to know more about Global Interpreter Lock (GIL)) we recommend talks by one Python enthusiast, David Beazley: [An Introduction to Python Concurrency, David Beazley](https://www.dabeaz.com/tutorials.html).
 (Do not get us wrong.
 Developers of the Python interpreter did their best, but the problem is not so easy).

 10. Garbage Collector (GC) brings various limitations to any programming language.
 For example, GC disallows any pointer arithmetic.
 (For details, please look at Lecture 11 from [6-172.
 Performance Engineering of Software Systems at MIT](https://ocw.mit.edu/courses/6-172-performance-engineering-of-software-systems-fall-2018/)).